- How did you get started in the industry? I did a zoology degree at the University of Aberdeen,...

 Garden designer and TV presenter Chris Beardshaw explains why he loves working in the horticultural industry and how he got into the profession. read on

 How did you get started in the industry?
-I did work experience when I was 15 at my local nursery...
+I was studying to be a charted surveyor at Cirencester but found...

 Horticulture Career News